§The Demand — The Payment Sought After the Debt Was Discharged

 I

 Extortion is the obtaining of property from another, with that person’s consent, induced by a wrongful use of force or fear.
-The fear must be one the statute names — among them, a threat of unlawful injury to the person or property of the one threatened (§ 519).
-The crime is a felony, punishable by two, three, or four years (§ 520); a written threat carries its own provision (§ 523); and where the property is not in the end obtained, the conduct is attempted extortion (§ 524).
+The fear must be one the statute names.
+The subdivision presented here is § 519(1) — a threat to do an unlawful injury to the property of the person threatened.
+The crime is a felony (§ 520); where the property is not in the end obtained, the conduct is attempted extortion (§ 524).
 Applied as elements, a reviewer would test:

-1. A wrongful threat inducing fear — here, the threat to carry out an eviction to take the home;
+1. A wrongful threat inducing fear — here, a threat to carry out an eviction that had lost its lawful basis once the debt was discharged;

 2. Specific intent — that the threat was made to compel the handing over of money or property;